 The city of Carlisle is a brilliant place to stay, with great places to eat, drink, and explore.
 Nearby, a number of family friendly attractions await.

 Walby Farm Park is a great day out for all the family.
-See sheep, cows and deer - the park’s “Lambing Live” events take place during the February half term (18 - 26 Feb), offering the chance to learn more about lambing season.
+The park is celebrating Magic Week and the 'magic' of lambing this half term (10 - 18 Feb), offering the chance to learn more about lambing season; plus, there are daily magic shows between 12 - 16 February.
 There’s also a huge indoor play area to enjoy…great for wet weather days!

 Along Hadrian's Wall, explore Roman forts like Birdoswald, which is a great place to start exploring the fascinating history of the Wall.
 Its Visitor Centre includes an interactive museum, where kids will love learning about the Romans who once lived here.